tizianocitro/climate-change/analysis/README.md

-# Statistical Analysis
+# Analysis

-Python modules developed on Google Colab for the statistical analysis of results.
+All Python scripts and notebooks developed on Google Colab and used for analyzing results of the experiment.